S1B41/google-translate/README.md

 ## How to use it?

-* Fork the repository or download the class from src and put it somewhere in your project folder
+* Clone the repository or download the class from src and put it somewhere in your project folder
 * Import the package
 * Create an object of the class
 ```java